~ a short story

 The boy walked along the edge of the shore.
-It was a place of respite, of peace.
+A place of respite, of peace.
 A sanctuary for him to no longer consider the confusion at school or the troubles at home.
 He could simply walk along the sandy shoreline at dusk, feeling the fading sun’s warmth on his skin and the waves lap at his pale feet.
-Most of all he liked to look out over the horizon and think about what was out there.
-Of what could be out there in the wider world over these waves.
-It was incredibly important to the boy that there was something out there, something greater.
-This idea was so important and he didn’t even know why.
-He tried not to think about it and instead simply feel the certainty of it.
+Mostly he liked to look out over the horizon and think about what was out there.
+Of what could be out there in the wider world over these waves, he held little notion.
+Somehow it was incredibly important to the boy that there was something out there, something greater.
+This idea was so important; he never fully comprehended why.
+He tried not to ‘think’ about it and instead simply feel the certainty of it.
 All of it was too big for it not to be true.
 Most days, that was enough for him.
 He felt very small.
 He couldn’t shake the feeling that he really did not matter much at all.

 The town had been evacuated.
 He knew he had to be the only one left on the beachfront now.
-The storm raged along the horizon, he could already feel the strength of the wind all over his body.
-He didn’t seem to mind.
-He had already lost everything.
-At that point, his own life didn’t seem like very much to him.
-He strolled listlessly along the sandy shore.
-The same path he used to walk so often in his youth.
+The storm raged along the horizon, the strength of the wind buffeted his body.
+He did not seem to mind.
+Everything was already lost.
+At that point, his own life didn’t seem very important to him.
+He strolled listlessly, waywardly along the sandy shore, nearly toppling over into the cold sand, following the same path he used to walk so often in his youth.
 So much had changed over the years since he used to look out over the horizon and wish for..
-What did he used to wish for?
+What did he use to wish for?

-The storm was close enough now to witness its true majesty, to begin to feel its embrace.
-He remained sitting on a rocky outcropping at the beach front, contemplating the power of nature.
+The storm was close enough now to witness its true majesty, to begin to touch its embrace.
+He stopped and found a seat on a rocky outcropping at the beach front.
+A place to contemplate the power of nature.
 He actually hoped the entire town would be destroyed.
 If nature willed such a thing, he applauded it.
-He honestly didn’t think there was anything of real value here.
+Honestly, he doubted anything of real value existed here.
 A bunch of wood, concrete, and steel, and plastic.
-The people had abandoned all of it to its own fate.
+The people were gone, they’d abandoned it to its own fate.
 Perhaps subconsciously, he hoped to join them in the joy of such destruction.

 He closed his eyes and held them closed.
-He could feel the briny wind upon his face, and he dug his hands into the grains of sand at his sides.
+Briny winds splashed upon his face, and he dug his hands into the grains of sand at his sides.
 He thought about nothing.
-Helplessly he began to simultaneously consider all the numb, unconscious days of the past year, the past decade.
+Nothing could move him any longer.
+Helplessly, however, he began to simultaneously consider all the numb, unconscious days of the past year, the past decade.
 What had it all amounted to?
 What did he gain in the time he had given?
 He could go on and on about what he had lost.
 But he didn’t want to think about all that right now.
 He just wanted desperately to exist on this shore, his sanctuary, for a little while longer while an oblivion edged in from the abyss before him.

-The man turned away from the shore, his shore no longer.
+The boy turned away from the shore, his shore no longer. ~